amorist/awesome/README.md

 - [mixn/carbon-now-cli](https://github.com/mixn/carbon-now-cli) - 🎨 Beautiful images of your code — from right inside your terminal.
 - [electron/forge](https://github.com/electron/forge) - :electron: A complete tool for building and publishing Electron applications
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
-- [data-observe/datav](https://github.com/data-observe/datav) - :unicorn: Datav is an extremely powerful observability  platform, mainly focus on APM data visualization.
-You can visualize metrics, traces and logs from various datasource, and correlate them easily
+- [data-observe/datav](https://github.com/data-observe/datav) - A modern data visualization  platform for APM and Observability.
+View metrics, traces and logs in one place and  correlate them deeply.
 - [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative
 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [microsoft/vscode-pull-request-github](https://github.com/microsoft/vscode-pull-request-github) - GitHub Pull Requests for Visual Studio Code